 What is SHAmory?

-Shamory is a Bitcoin card game for kids and adults.
-It is the perfect mixture of fun and education for anyone interested in learning about Bitcoin.
+Shamory is a STEM Authenticated Bitcoin card game for kids and adults.
+Recently selected as Best in STEM 2021 by Newsweek magazine and STEM.org, it is the perfect mixture of fun and education for anyone interested in learning about Bitcoin.
 Learn the basics of how mining works while earning Bitcoin rewards for each block you mine.

 SHAmory players will not only have a blast while playing, they will also be exposed to key features that have kept the Bitcoin network secure over the past decade.
 This simple exposure will help individuals become more comfortable with Bitcoin and create the next generation of Bitcoin HODLers.
-So grab a friend or two and start mining today!
+So grab a friend or two and start playing today!
+Use promo code Voicepaper10 for 10% off your order!